hbomb79/digital_website/HexSlide Readme.md

 ### indicators ( boolean )
 	If true, circles will be created underneath the slide show, one per slide.
 A user can use these to navigate the slides.

+### animation ( string )
+	If this string is set to "slide" the fade transitions for the slides will be replaced with sliding ones.
+If you want to go back to fade mode, simply unset this option when initializing the plugin or set it to "fade"

+### width ( string / int / percentage / CSS value )
+	If this setting is left unchanged ( false ), set to false or an unknown value the width of the original image tag will be applied to the new container.
+This will not be dynamic so you should set this value to a percentage, vw or vh value.

+### height ( string / int / percentage / CSS value )
+	If this setting is false or unknown then the height of the original image tag will be applied to the container.
+Just like the width it wont be dynamic so you should set it to a dynamic value.

+### maxwidth ( string / int / percentage / CSS value )
+	If this setting is left unchanged, set to default or if an unknown value is set the maxwidth will not be set.

+### maxheight ( string / int / percentage / CSS value )
+	If this is left at default or an unknown value is entered, the maxheight wont be set.

+### NOTE ###
+	If you want to set max width, or heights you can target .hexslide in your CSS.
+Same goes for width and height, although !important will be needed to override the default.

 Available Object Settings